nic0michael/Mock-Test-Like-a-Chameleon/README.md

 # Mock Unit Tests like a Chameleon
 # (Better TDD with colourful Behaviour)
 **We are not walking like an Egyptian, we are Mocking like a Chameleon**
+## Description
+This provides a way to get Clean, Unit-Tested Code using Mock Classes with 3 behaviours

 ## Problem Statement
 1. **Using Mockito** to write unit tests as an afterthought **produces brittle unit tests**.